tinyplex/tinybase/site/guides/1_the_basics/5_listening_to_stores.md

 It is important to note that by default, you can't mutate the Store with code inside a listener, and attempting to do so will fail silently.
-We cover how to mutate the Store from with in a listener (in order to adhere to a Schema, for example) in the Mutating Data With Listeners guide.
+We cover how to mutate the Store from with in a listener (in order to adhere to a TablesSchema, for example) in the Mutating Data With Listeners guide.

 ## Cleaning Up Listeners